 Trials and difficulties are an inevitable part of Life.
+There are natural disasters like storms, hurricanes, floods, tsunamis, earthquakes, famines, and the like.
 They can take the form of corporate social or individual personal settings.
 Trials can be global or national wars, political revolutions, social chaos and rioting, or economic collapses.
-Or trials can be more personal, a relational conflict, family breakup, loss of personal income, a terminal illness.
+Or trials can be more localized, personal, a relational conflict, family breakup, loss of personal income, a terminal illness.
 How can we handle such circumstances in life?

 What compounds and increases the difficulty to handle such situations is that these trials usually come in unexpected ways.
 Unexpected disasters, both natural and human made.
 Unexpected losses.
 Unexpected illnesses.
 Unexpected changes for the worse.
 Unexpected negative actions and reactions of others.
 A day can start fine and suddenly turn to the worst day in your life.